genomicsITER/sexQC-for-NGS-data/README.md

 <!-- ------------------ SECTION ------------------ -->
 ## Approach 2: sex check analysis with a Heuristic
-A second approach used an in-house heuristic algorithm coded in BASH.
-The script let us to analyze the coverage or vertical-depth of 11 selected genes in the non-pseudoautosomal regions of the X and Y chromosomes ([Table 1](table-1-list-of-genes-assessed-in-sex-classification-in-both-x-and-y-chromosomes)).
+A second approach uses an in-house heuristic algorithm coded in BASH.
+The script let us to analyze the coverage or vertical-depth of 11 selected genes located in the non-pseudoautosomal regions of the X and Y chromosomes ([Table 1](table-1-list-of-genes-assessed-in-sex-classification-in-both-x-and-y-chromosomes)).
 We then assess the depth distribution accross chromosomes X and Y in order to identify high covered genes suitable for sex classification based on read depth.
+In brief:
-In brief, we identify and extract selected gene regions from BAM files.
-Then the number of total reads per-chromosome and per-gene are obtained.
-Reads with a mapping quality lower than 50 (MQ<50) are filtered out for the analysis.
-Once we calculate the read counts, we compare the number of reads between both chromosomes.
+- We identify and extract selected gene regions from BAM files.
+- Then the number of total reads per-chromosome and per-gene are obtained.
+- Reads with a mapping quality lower than 50 (MQ<50) are filtered out for the analysis.
+- Once we calculate the read counts, we compare the number of reads between both chromosomes.
 The fraction of reads in chromosome X compared to that of chromosome Y is calculated, and viceversa ([Equation 1](equation-1-fraction-of-reads-comparing-both-chromosomes)).

 <div align="center">
   <p></p>